 Tempering for carrot raita

-6. In a fireproof spoon or in a small pan, take ½ tsp ghee.
+6. In a fireproof spoon or in a small pan, take ½ teaspoon ghee.
 We will be tempering the raita.
 This step is optional and you can skip it.

 7. Heat ½ teaspoon ghee in a fire proof spoon or a small pan.